olliequ/Peer-to-Peer-Chat-System/README.md

 • Decentralized and scalable, allowing for a large number of concurrent users.

-• The code is mainly in the `Peer` directory, however some classes (such as the Jackson JSON library) are referenced in the `Base` directory as well.
+• The code is mainly in the `peer` directory, however some classes (such as the Jackson JSON library) are referenced in the `base` directory as well.